Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 -------------------------------------------------

-If you already have downloaded a copy of the Psychtoolbox folder onto a local computer and want to replicate that installation onto other computers you don’t need to download the toolbox again.
+If you already have downloaded a copy of the Psychtoolbox folder onto a local computer and want to replicate that installation onto other computers, then you don’t need to download the toolbox again.
 Instead, simply copy the Psychtoolbox folder to the other target machines.
 Next, startup Matlab or Octave on that machines, change Matlab’s or Octave’s working directory to the copied Psychtoolbox folder (`cd` command) and then type `SetupPsychtoolbox` (see [SetupPsychtoolbox][docs-setup] or type `help SetupPsychtoolbox`).
 The `SetupPsychtoolbox` script will setup your copied local Psychtoolbox folder for use with Matlab or Octave, just as our installers would do.
 This procedure can save some download time.

-If you cannot install the Subversion client `svn` you can also download the ZIP file comprising the whole project.
-Running `SetupPsychtoolbox` from the `Psychtoolbox` sub-folder from the extracted ZIP will add PTB to your MATLAB path.
+If you cannot install the Subversion client `svn` for some reason and can not use Matlab R2014b or later with its integrated svn client, then you can also download the ZIP file comprising the whole project.
+Running `SetupPsychtoolbox` from the `Psychtoolbox` sub-folder from the extracted ZIP will add PTB to your Matlab or Octave path.

 Staying Up-to-Date {#upgrading}
 -------------------------------